open-amt-cloud-toolkit/docs/docs/Reference/Certificates/generateProvisioningCert.md

 - [OpenSSL](https://www.openssl.org/)

-### Prepare Configuration Files
+### Configuration Files

-We need to prepare two files:
+First, we need to prepare two files:

-- **cert.conf** - This is the certificate configuration file.
-It is used primarily for to define specific settings for the certificate.
+- **cert.conf** - Certificate configuration file.
+It is used to define the specific settings for the certificate.
-- **csr.conf** - This is the certificate signing request configuration file.
+- **csr.conf** - Certificate signing request configuration file.

-#### Update `cert.conf`
+#### Create `cert.conf`

-1. Update the fields with your information
+1. Create a new file named `cert.conf`.

+2. Copy and paste the below example into the file.

     - Do not remove the OID 2.16.840.1.113741.1.2.3 from the **extendedKeyUsage**.

-2. Save and close.
+3. Save and close.

 !!! example "Example - `cert.conf`"
     ```